Powerlearnproject/se-assignment-5-Jonathan-T99/README.md

 8. Settings and Preferences:
    - Where can users find and customize settings in VS Code?
 Provide examples of how to change the theme, font size, and keybindings.
+   -In VS Code, user can customize settings by accessing the settings menu via the gear icon (⚙) in the lower left or by pressing Ctrl + Shift + P (or Cmd + Shift + P on macOS) and typing "Preferences: Open Settings."
+To change the theme, go to "Color Theme" in settings or use the Command Palette, or modify the "workbench.colorTheme" entry in the settings JSON file.
+To adjust the font size, search "font size" in settings and change "Editor: Font Size," or update the "editor.fontSize" entry in the JSON file.
+For keybindings, open "Keyboard Shortcuts" from the settings menu or Command Palette, click the pencil icon next to a command, or edit the keybindings JSON file with the desired key-command pairs.

 9. Debugging in VS Code:
    - Outline the steps to set up and start debugging a simple program in VS Code.
 What are some key debugging features available in VS Code?